PrairieLearn/PrairieLearn/docs/c-grader/index.md

 By default, the options above will compile the code with flags that will cause the application to abort immediately when an invalid memory access is identified, or before exiting in case of memory leaks.
 If you are using the autograder workflow that checks the program's standard output, this functionality should capture the majority of cases, though you may want to include some reject strings that capture memory leaks.

 If you are using the check-based workflow, note that while the setup above will cause the tests to fail in these scenarios, it may not provide a useful message to students.
-To provide a more detailed feedback to students in this case, you may add the following call in your main function:
+To provide a more detailed feedback to students in this case, you are strongly encouraged to add a call to `pl_setup_asan_hooks()` at the start of your main function, like this:

 ```c
 int main(int argc, char *argv[]) {